BRshreya29/Calculator---Microprocessor-model/README.md

 ## Conclusion

-Working on the **16-Bit Calculator Microprocessor** was a rewarding experience.
-It allowed me to gain a deeper understanding of microprocessor design and operations.
+Working on the **16-Bit Calculator Microprocessor** allowed me to gain a deeper understanding of microprocessor design and operations.
 By creating a hardware implementation of a calculator, I was able to see firsthand how microprocessors perform tasks and how various components interact.
 This project was a valuable learning opportunity and helped me connect theoretical knowledge with practical hardware design.